Palma targets holiday rentals: fines, Llevant and the big question about housing

 Conclusion: Enforcement is necessary, strategy is decisive

 The fines in Llevant send a signal: Palma wants to act.
+Details can be found in Palma targets holiday rentals: fines, Llevant and the big question about housing.
 But the real challenge is structural.
 If the city does not simultaneously work on economic incentives, digital administration, cooperation with platforms and low-threshold support for residents, the cycle of renting, enforcement, temporary decline and new spikes in listings will continue.
 More than penalties are needed — a clear, coordinated strategy that protects housing and strengthens life in the neighborhoods.

 Similar News